cloudfoundry/docs-deploying-cf/vcloud/deploy_cf.md

 ## <a id="login"></a>Log In ##

 From your laptop try to target and log into your Cloud Foundry instance.
-You can now follow the instructions in the [Using](/docs/using/index.html) section of these docs to install the [cf](/docs/using/managing-apps/cf/index.html) command-line tool and push an application.
+You can now follow the instructions in the [cf](/devguide/index.html#cf) section of the Developer Guide to [install the cf](/devguide/installcf/install-go-cli.html) command-line tool and push an application.

 To log in, the manifest file includes a pre-defined account, user id `admin` and password `cdd0549963e8749b4a04` .
 You can modify or add to the list of pre-provisioned accounts in the generated manifest.
 In the jobs section look for uaa -> properties -> uaa ->

 ## <a id="fin"></a>Finishing up ##